StevenNguyenCyber/Cybersecurity-Projects/README.md

-# Vulnerability Managment using VMware, Kali Purple, Greenbone, and Metasploit
+# Vulnerability Managment using VMware, Kali Purple, Greenbone, and Metasploitable

 ![10]()

 ## Overview

-Vulnerability management using VMware, Kali Purple, Greenbone, and Metasploit involves creating a virtualized network environment with VMware to simulate real-world conditions, utilizing Kali Purple for defensive security operations and real-time threat detection, employing Greenbone for comprehensive vulnerability scanning and risk assessment, and leveraging Metasploit for penetration testing and validating identified vulnerabilities.
+Vulnerability management using VMware, Kali Purple, Greenbone, and Metasploitable involves creating a virtualized network environment with VMware to simulate real-world conditions, utilizing Kali Purple for defensive security operations and real-time threat detection, employing Greenbone for comprehensive vulnerability scanning and risk assessment, and leveraging Metasploit for penetration testing and validating identified vulnerabilities.
 This integrated approach provides a robust framework for identifying, analyzing, and mitigating security risks in a controlled and effective manner.ce.

 ## Objectives